Does My Dog Have Mange?

 Mange often infects dogs with poor immune systems, such as malnourished dogs or puppies.
-It is not a case only for young, stray, neglected, or abused pups.
+It is not the case only for young, stray, neglected, or abused pups.
 That’s because certain types of mange-causing mites always live on your dog.
 So let’s start by learning what mange is, and the different kinds that may plague your dog—and your family!

-Mites—tiny parasitic arachnids related closely to ticks—cause the skin disease that we refer to as mange.
+I Mites—tiny parasitic arachnids related closely to ticks—cause the skin disease that we refer to as mange.
 There are two main types of dog mange: sarcoptic and demodectic.
 We can see neither of these easily without the aid of a microscope.

 Sarcoptic Dog Mange

 Sarcoptic mange is caused by the highly contagious Sarcoptes scabiei var canis mite.
 It can be passed to humans.
 Contrast this with human scabies caused by the Sarcoptes scabiei var hominis mite that completes its life cycle on its human host.
 While the canine variety of the sarcoptic mite can be passed to others, it does not complete its life cycle on humans.
-So, while a human will experience intensely itchy skin for around two weeks if they come in contact with canine scabies, the mites will die off without a canine host.
+So, while humans experience intensely itchy skin for around two weeks if they come in contact with canine scabies, the mites will die off without a canine host.

 For the infested dog, however, the intense itching and resulting hair loss from scratching will last until your vet can provide adequate treatment.
 The infestation can progress until the dog is hairless or nearly hairless.
 Additionally, sores and crusted-over skin can make life miserable for pets.
 In extreme cases, sarcoptic mange can lead to death.

-Sarcoptic mange begins after direct or indirect contact with either an infected animal or item, such as bedding.
+Sarcoptic mange begins after direct or indirect contact with an infected animal or an item, such as bedding.
 About 10 days to 8 weeks later, symptoms may begin to appear.
-At that time, the female mite has had a chance to burrow into the dog’s skin and lay her eggs.
+At that time, the female mite had a chance to burrow into the dog’s skin and lay her eggs.
 The eggs hatch and begin to feed on the host dog’s skin.
 They spread quickly as the new mites reproduce and continue the life cycle.